Nisse (folklore): Modern Julenisse

 The image shift in Sweden (to the white-bearded and red-capped) is generally credited to illustrator Jenny Nyström's 1881 depiction of the tomte accompanying Viktor Rydberg's poem "Tomten", (Note: In the poem, the tomte is alone awake in the cold Christmas night, pondering the mysteries of life and death.) first published in the Ny Illustrerad Tidning magazine She crafted the (facial) appearance of her tomte using her own father as her model, though she also extracted features from elderly Lappish men.

 Carl Wilhelm von Sydow (1935?) charged that the make-over of the tomte came about through a misconception or confusion with English Christmas cards featuring a red-capped and bearded Santa Claus (Father Christmas) wearing a fur coat.
 Nyström squarely denied her depiction of the tomte had introduced adulterated foreign material, but she or others could have emulated Danish precursors like the aforementioned Hans Christian Ley in the 1850s, and it is said she did construct her image based on Swedish and Danish illustrations.

-'s anthology of Swedish folklore (1882), illustrated by Nyström and other artists, writes in the text that the tomte wears a "pointy red hat" ("spetsig röd mössa").
+Herman Hofberg's anthology of Swedish folklore (1882), illustrated by Nyström and other artists, writes in the text that the tomte wears a "pointy red hat" ("spetsig röd mössa").
 Nyström in 1884 began illustrating the tomte handing out Christmas presents.

 Gradually, the commercialized version has made the Norwegian julenisse look more and more like the "roly-poly" American Santa Claus, compared with the thin and gaunt traditional version which has not entirely disappeared.
-The Danish julemand impersonated by the fake-bearded father of the family wearing gray kofte (glossed as a or peasant's frock), red hat, black belt, and wooden shoes full of straw was relatively a new affair as of the early 20th century, and deviates from the traditional nisse in many ways, for instance, the nisse of old lore is beardless like a youth or child.
+The Danish julemand impersonated by the fake-bearded father of the family wearing gray kofte (glossed as a cardigan (sweater) or peasant's frock), red hat, black belt, and wooden shoes full of straw was relatively a new affair as of the early 20th century, and deviates from the traditional nisse in many ways, for instance, the nisse of old lore is beardless like a youth or child.